-Living with a chronic, life-altering and sometimes life-threatening illness has many challenges.
+AIDS is an abbreviation for Acquired Immune Deficiency Syndrome or Acquired Immunodeficiency Syndrome.
+Living with a chronic, life-altering and sometimes life-threatening illness has many Challenges.
 It certainly asks a lot of our attention, our physical body, and our emotional and psychological energies.
-This being said, it is really important to find practices and lifestyle orientations that invite in the feeling of really living life more fully… of thriving within the context of illness.
+This being said, it is really important to find practices and lifestyle orientations that invite the feeling of really living life more fully… of thriving within the context of illness.

 Yoga & HIV Management

-Yoga and meditation offer a wide doorway into supportive practices that nourish the body/mind and help those living with illness navigate their day-to- day circumstances.
-I believe that integrative yoga practices are most effective in relaxing the nervous system, boosting mood, strengthening the immune response.
-So for those living with HIV, they serve as a great way to work with moment to moment feelings, circumstances and conditions.
+Yoga and meditation offer a wide doorway into supportive practices that nourish the body/mind and help those living with illness navigate their day-to-day circumstances.
+Integrative yoga practices are most effective in relaxing the nervous system, boosting mood, and strengthening the immune response.
+So for those living with HIV, they serve as a great way to work with moment-to-moment feelings, circumstances, and conditions.

-Integrative practices means that it is more beneficial to engage in both yoga asana, or postures ( whether that is in a movement style of yoga like vinyasa or hatha, or more still and supportive like yin yoga or restorative) and blend that with mindfulness or meditation practices.
+Integrative practices mean that it is more beneficial to engage in both yoga asana, or postures ( whether that is in a movement style of yoga like vinyasa or Hatha, or more still and supportive like yin yoga or restorative) and blend that with mindfulness or meditation practices.
 The two are a powerful team.

 When & Where to Practice